Skip to main content

 The global variable, and any existing references to it, are deleted.

-You can use the LANGFLOW_VARIABLES_TO_GET_FROM_ENVIRONMENT environment variable to source global variables from your runtime environment.
+You can use the LANGFLOW_VARIABLES_TO_GET_FROM_ENVIRONMENT environment variable to source custom global variables from your runtime environment.
+All global variables sourced from the environment are automatically set as Credential type global variables.

 If you installed Langflow locally, you must define the LANGFLOW_VARIABLES_TO_GET_FROM_ENVIRONMENT environment variable in a .env file.